Challenge level: 3 out of 5

 We’re greeted at the entrance by a line of sphinxes and beyond that, we have a whole city’s worth of temples, sanctuaries, pylons, and other decorations to explore – what a way to end our adventure!

 It's now time to transfer to Luxor Airport for our flight back to Cairo.
-Touching down in the evening, we transfer to our nearby hotel, before we close the day with a fantastic celebration dinner at a hilltop restaurant overlooking the city.
+Touching down in the evening, we transfer to our nearby hotel, before we close the day with a fantastic celebration dinner.

 Waking up to a final breakfast in Egypt, we transfer to Cairo Airport and fly back to the UK.
 Touching down in London later in the day, you make your own way home, no doubt buzzing to book your next Women V Cancer challenge!